Oenanthe crocata: Habitat and ecology

 Hemlock water-dropwort is a plant of shallow fresh water streams, marshes, lakes, ponds, canals and wet woodland.
 It is usually a calcifuge, and as a lowland species it nearly always occurs below 300 m, although in Britain it is found as high as 340 m in the Brecon Beacons.
 In Wales, where it is known as cegiden y dŵr, it is reported to be salt-tolerant, and is known on the inland edges of salt marshes and even on harbour walls.

 Although it is widespread in a variety of wetland types, there are two main habitats for this species: woodland and grassland.
 In woodland, it is found in alder carr (mainly W5 Alnus glutinosa in Britain) in bogs and peaty river valleys, and willow carr (chiefly W6 Salix x fragilis) in river floodplains.
 In both these communities, it can become abundant in open areas where the trees have been thinned by flooding.
 In alder carr in particular, it is sometimes found with cowbane, which it strongly resembles.

 In grassland, the main habitat is MG10 yorkshire fog grassland, which is typically a kind of rush-pasture with associates such as yellow flag, soft rush and cuckooflower.
 It is common throughout the British lowlands, extending into the upland fringes.
 It is most abundant in such a habitat, sometimes forming dense stands alongside ditches or around pools and extending over hundreds of square metres.

+Its Ellenberg values in Britain are L = 7, F = 8, R = 6, N = 7, and S = 1, which show that it favours damp, reasonably sunny places with neutral soils and moderate fertility, and that it can occur in slightly brackish situations.

-The flowers are unspecialised, meaning they can be pollinated by many species of insect, which are attracted to the nectar which is secreted onto the exposed surface of the stylopodium.
+The flowers are unspecialised, meaning they can be pollinated by many species of insect, which are attracted to the nectar that is secreted onto the exposed surface of the stylopodium.

 Despite its toxicity, there are several species of insect which feed on hemlock water-dropwort.
 In Britain, these include three types of beetle: Prasocuris phellandrii, Hypera adspersa and Hypera pollux; and three species of fly: Elachiptera cornuta, Chamaepsila rosae and Cheilosia impressa.
-There is also one bug, Cavariella aegopodii, and three types of Lepidoptera (micro-moths): Depressaria daucella, Depressaria ultimella and Agonopterix yeatiana.
+There is also one bug, Cavariella aegopodii, and three types of Lepidoptera (micro-moths): Depressaria daucella, D. ultimella and Agonopterix yeatiana.
 The larvae of the fly Euleia heraclei also mine the leaves of this species.